SjorsLockhorst/sem-art-search/blog-post.md

 ```

 The image is loaded from the metadata `image_url`, which is a URL to the image served by the Google CDN.
+To only render images in the current viewport, we adjusted the [pixi-cull](https://github.com/pixi-viewport/pixi-cull) library to be compatible with the latest pixi version.

+TODO: Stefan write something here about culling.

 ### Deployment